Tylerc230/Strata-Jekyll-Theme/_posts/2017-08-22-obscure-programming-laws-and-what-they-can-do-for-you.markdown

 #### Law of Demeter

 The first principle I’d like to discuss is the Law of Demeter.
-Demeter is the greek god of software development (that’s not true).
+Demeter is the Greek god of software development (that’s not true).
 Demeter’s law or “The principle of least knowledge” provides guidelines on to which object another object may access.
 It states that an object ‘A’ implementing a method ‘m’ may invoke methods on: 1) itself (‘A’), 2) any objects passed as a parameter to ‘m’, or 3) any objects instantiated by ‘A’, either as a property or as a local variable.
 Instances of ‘A’ may not interact with any other objects; specifically ‘A’ shouldn’t invoke methods on objects returned from calls to other objects.

 As an example, something like `self.myObjectB.getC().doSomething()` should be avoided.
 Instead you might do something like `self.myObjectB.doSomethingToC()` (I hope you’re a little more creative with your method naming).